kyma-incubator/compass/components/external-services-mock/README.md

 ## Overview

-External services mock is a test component that mocks external APIs for test purposes.
+External Services Mock is a component that mocks external APIs for test purposes.
+To learn more about tests that use the External Services Mock, read [this](https://github.com/kfurgol/compass/blob/master/tests/director/external-services-mock-integration/README.md) document.

 It contains the following mocks:
-* Audit Log service
+* Audit log service

 ## Configuration

-External services mock binary allows you to override some configuration parameters.
+External Services Mock binary allows you to override some configuration parameters.
 You can specify the following basic environment variables:

 | Name                             | Description                                                       | Default value            |
 | ---------------------------------| ----------------------------------------------------------------- | ------------------------ |